sisurain/Purdue_STAT301/_sources/chapter3.md

 # Chapter 1: Looking at Data -- Distributions

 Before examining the distributions of our dataset (usually our sample dataset), we first need to understand what we can do with the dataset.
 The initial step involves calculating some values or creating graphs to describe our data.
+We use statistical tools and ideas help us examine data to describe their main features.
+This examination is called <span style="color:#cfb991">**exploratory data analysis**</span>.
 In some textbooks, this is referred to as <span style="color:#cfb991">**descriptive statistics**</span>.
 However, statistics goes far beyond simply describing data—this is a statistics class, not a drawing class!

 Beyond description, we can use the data to make generalizations about the population, study the causal effects of variables of interest, and make predictions about future data points.
 These activities fall under <span style="color:#cfb991">**inferential statistics**</span>, which we will spend more time on throughout the course.